Do you have questions that aren’t answered here? Contact us at firstname.lastname@example.org or (800) 972-4956.

-Q: What happens if a patient chooses to not participate in the study?
+Q: What happens if I decide to not participate in the study?

-A: Patients are not obligated to participate in this study and no matter what they choose, their doctor and healthcare team will work to help them get better.
+A: You are not required to join the COSMID trial.
+No matter what you choose, your doctor and healthcare team will work with you to help you get better.

 Q: What does surgery involve?
 What are the risks?

-Despite the risk of complications, this surgery is safe and is one of the accepted approaches to this condition.
+Despite the risk of problems, surgery is considered safe and is one of the accepted approaches to treating diverticulitis.

-Q: How long will a patient be in the hospital after surgery?
+Q: How long will I be in the hospital after surgery?

-A: Most patients spend 3 to 5 days in the hospital to recover—during this time, doctors and nurses will work to control their pain and make sure they are able to eat and drink before they go home.
+A: Most patients spend 3 to 5 days in the hospital.
+While you are in the hospital, your doctors and nurses will work with you to control your pain and make sure you are able to eat and drink before you go home.